timfpark/topological/README.md

 }
 ```

 The Connection class in Topological is very simple.
-It essentially defines an interface for enqueuing and streaming messages that all connections into and out of a node.
-We only stream messages here, and, in this case, emit a random number every millisecond to the downstream processor.
+It essentially defines an interface for how messages are transited into and out of a node.
+In this example, our connection implementation emits a random number every millisecond to the downstream processor.

-The processor we use to count numbers is equally simple:
+Our processor implementation for counting numbers is equally simple:

 ```
 const { Processor } = require('topological');